hrbird/100-days-of-code/log_week03.md

 - **react/react_facts/\***: A page that shows some facts about React, with some basic CSS styling.<br />
   ![img](/screenshots/020_react_facts.jpg)

 **Thoughts:** I decided to spend today looking into React out of curiosity, since I've seen it's a very popular cross-platform library right now.
 Thankfully, it wasn't as difficult to start getting into as I had feared, and I found a nice free course.
 It's nice to be able to easily create HTML elements inside different functions and add them to the page without all of the messy node.appendChild() calls in standard JavaScript.
-CSS is still a hassle though.

 -----